roman-milk/roman-milk.github.io/human-android.md

  "What are you doing here?" he asked.

  "Err.
 I'm just looking after the house, for the professor, while she's out," Anne said, on a spur of the moment, while the dumb bitch was wondering what to say.
 The last thing she wanted was to reveal she was Professor Draper, while showing off her body so lewdly.
-Report_Story #2